TermySequence/v8-linux/v8/gn/docs/reference.md

       Note that if the input is empty, the result will be a null value which will produce an error if assigned to a variable.

+  "json"
+      Parse the input as a JSON and convert it to equivalent GN rvalue.
+The data type mapping is:
+        a string in JSON maps to string in GN an integer in JSON maps to integer in GN a float in JSON is unsupported and will result in an error an object in JSON maps to scope in GN an array in JSON maps to list in GN a boolean in JSON maps to boolean in GN a null in JSON is unsupported and will result in an error

+      Nota that the dictionary keys have to be valid GN identifiers otherwise they will produce an error.

   "trim ..."
       Prefixing any of the other transformations with the word "trim" will result in whitespace being trimmed from the beginning and end of the